virtmerlin/doc-bosh-intro/Readme.md

 - Deploying BOSH
   - BOSH Architecture
   - BOSH References
-  - CookBook: how to deploy "KUBO"
+  - CookBook: How to deploy "KUBO"

 ### What is BOSH